 5 Tech Tools That Help Improve Reading Comprehension

-Students who are struggling to understand and remember what they’ve read — whether or not they have learning disabilities — can use these great tools to hear, map, annotate, and see their books, stories, and other assignments in new ways.
+Students who are struggling with reading comprehension— whether or not they have learning disabilities — can use these great tools to hear, map, annotate, and see their books, stories, and other assignments in new ways.
+These tools can help struggling readers reach their reading comprehension potential.

-Any parent or teacher who has taught a child to read will tell you that interpreting a text involves two steps.
+Any parent or educator who has taught a child to read will tell you that interpreting a text involves two steps.
 The first step involves decoding and defining individual words.
-The second (and more important) step is being able to understand what those words mean when they are grouped together as sentences and paragraphs.
+After a student decodes and defines, the next (and more important) step is being able to understand what those words mean when they are grouped together as sentences and paragraphs.
+Students can use prior knowledge to comprehend the meaning of the words they read but many will struggle if they rely solely on context clues.

-The following reading tools are available to all students, and can be beneficial to anyone looking to gain a better understanding of a particular book, article, blog post, or any other piece of writing.
-These resources can also help teachers create inclusive classrooms and implement the principles of Universal Design for Learning.
+The following reading tools are available to all students and can be beneficial to anyone looking to gain a better understanding of a particular book, article, blog post, or any other piece of reading material.
+These resources can also help educators create inclusive classrooms and implement the principles of Universal Design for Learning.

-One of the most innovative websites to be developed in the last several years, Rewordify.com is a free online tool that helps improve students’ reading comprehension in multiple ways.
+One of the most innovative websites to be developed in the last several years, Rewordify.com, is an interactive, free online tool that helps improve students’ reading comprehension in multiple ways.

 First, a user pastes or imports text into a text box on the site.
 Rewordify then analyzes this text, looking for words and phrases that may be difficult to understand.
 Once the site locates difficult or problematic language, it replaces it with simpler words to aid students’ understanding.
 The Rewordifying Engine includes multiple settings so that users can choose from several reading levels.
 Users can click on the replacement words to display either the original, more difficult language or individual words’ definitions (in a variety of forms — in the margins, in separate columns, or superimposed over the initial version of the text).